leanprover/lean4/README.md

 After building, the `lake` binary will be located at `build/bin/lake` and the library's `.olean` files will be located directly in `build`.

+### Building with nix flakes

+It is also possible to build lake with the nix setup `buildLeanPackage` from lean4.
+To do this you need to have nix installed with flakes enabled.
+It is recommended to have set up the lean4 binary cache as described in the lean4 repo.
+It is then possible to build lake with `nix build .` or run it from anywhere with `nix run github:leanprover/lake`.

+A development environment with lean installed can be loaded automatically by running `nix develop` or automatically on `cd` with direnv by running `direnv allow`.

+The versions of nixpkgs and lean4 are fixed to specific hashes.
+They can be updated by running `nix flake update`.

 ### Augmenting Lake's Search Path

 The `lake` executable needs to know where to find the `.olean` files for the modules used in the package configuration file.
 Lake will intelligently setup an initial search path based on the location of its own executable and `lean`.